AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 > - Connection developed using web sockets will last as long as client and server don't close the connection.
 > - Web Sockets uses **HTTP** to initiate the connection.

+## 🪄 Wooaahh!
+You made it this far..

+Give yourself a pat on the back.
+You did great.
+If you are this far, only a few more to go till you get a complete gist of the technology we are trying to learn.
+You are awesome!
+Take a sip of coffee or tea and let's continue... 🤩🤩

 ## 🪄 Working of Web Sockets

 For establishing a web socket connection, first the client sends a request to the server.
 Upon receiving the request, server then returns back a response and till this response is valid, the open connection persists till any of the client disconnects.
 This process is called **Handshake**.
 With every new request, a new TCP connection is generated and the previous connection is terminated.